 Low Ceiling Design Tricks

 Here’s a common challenge faced by many homeowners: low ceilings.
 Yes, those confining 6-foot-high barriers that make us feel a bit like hobbits in our own homes.
-Our Brooklyn-based interior design firm has encountered this issue with countless client projects and have an arsenal of savvy tricks to share.
-So, let’s dive into some fun and clever low ceiling design solutions that will help you make the most of your vertical limitations.
+Our Brooklyn-based interior design firm has encountered this issue with countless client projects and has an arsenal of savvy tricks to share.

 First and foremost, embrace the verticality!
 Just because your ceiling is low doesn’t mean you have to sacrifice storage or style.
-Consider installing floor-to-ceiling bookcases or hanging art that extends all the way to the ceiling.
+Consider installing floor-to-ceiling bookcases or hanging art that extends to the ceiling.
 We’ve certainly developed particular skills at creating spaces and setting moods through art.
 By drawing the eye upwards, this clever trick creates an illusion of height and alleviates the feeling of confinement.

-And of course, let’s not underestimate the transformative power of paint!
+Next, let’s not underestimate the transformative power of paint!
 Selecting the right colors for your walls and ceiling can make a significant difference in the overall atmosphere of the space.
 Opt for lighter shades such as white or light blue, as they help reflect light and create a sense of verticality.
 Painting the ceiling a slightly lighter hue than the walls can also give the illusion of a larger space, ensuring you don’t find yourself in a narrow room despite the physical limitations.

 About Jarret Yoshida